 The most important buildings on the Grand Canal were residences of Venice’s powerful patrician families.
 Because of these sumptuous palaces, the Grand Canal has been described “as the most beautiful street in the world.”

 Padua is a pretty university town just an hour from Venice.
-It boasts one of the greatest treasures in Western art, the Scrovegni Chapel, also known as the Arena chapel.
-Honestly, it's worth a trip to Padua just to see this one vastly underrated and under-touristed site.
+It boasts one of the greatest treasures in Western art, the UNESCO-listed Scrovegni Chapel, also known as the Arena chapel.

 Wallpapered with exquisite frescos by Giotto, the Scrovegni Chapel is a precious masterpiece of Italian art.
 Giotto painted a cycle of 39 frescos depicting the lives of Mary and Jesus in 1303-05.
 It’s definitely as stunning in person as the Sistine Chapel in the Vatican Museums.